On the convergence of stochastic primal-dual hybrid gradient: Introduction

 \subsection{Our contributions}

-We prove the following results for SPDHG which are not known in the current literature. \paragraph{General convex case} We prove that the iterates of SPDHG converge almost surely to a solution.
-For the ergodic sequence, we show that SPDHG has $\mathcal{O}(1/k)$ rate for expected primal-dual gap with bounded domains; objective residual for unconstrained problems and objective residual and feasibility for linearly constrained problems, without requiring bounded primal and dual domains.
-We note that the ergodic rate result of~\cite{chambolle2018stochastic} is for the Bregman distance to solution only. \paragraph{Metrically subregular case} When the problem satisfies the assumption of metric subregularity (defined in the sequel), we prove that SPDHG has linear convergence with standard step sizes.
-Our result shows that without any modification, basic SPDHG adapts to problem structure and attains linear rate for strongly convex-strongly concave problems, linear programs, Lasso, and support vector machines. \paragraph{Practical performance} We show that SPDHG shows a robust and competitive practical performance compared to SPDHG-$\mu$ of~\cite{chambolle2018stochastic} and other state-of-the-art methods such as variance reduction methods and stochastic dual coordinate ascent.
+We prove the following results for SPDHG: \paragraph{General convex case} We prove that the iterates of SPDHG converge almost surely to a solution.
+For this purpose, we introduce a representation of SPDHG as a fixed point operator in a duplicated space.
+For the ergodic sequence, we show that SPDHG has $\mathcal{O}(1/k)$ rate of convergence for the expected primal-dual gap.
+To prove this result, we introduce a generic technique that is applicable to other stochastic primal-dual coordinate descent algorithms.
+Moreover, we prove the same rate for objective residual and feasibility for linearly constrained problems. \paragraph{Metrically subregular case} When the problem is metrically subregular (see~Section~\ref{sec: ms}), we prove that SPDHG has linear convergence with standard step sizes, depending only on $A_i$ and probabilities for selecting coordinates.
+Our result shows that without any modification, basic SPDHG adapts to problem structure and attains linear rate when the assumption holds. \paragraph{Practical performance} We show that SPDHG shows a robust and competitive practical performance compared to SPDHG-$\mu$ of~\cite{chambolle2018stochastic} and other state-of-the-art methods including variance reduction and primal-dual coordinate descent methods.